 Prior to the Council members’ selection of their top priority issues, some issues of concern at all levels of government will be emphasized for their consideration.
 One is this:

 Ideally, my other proposed New Enlightenment era policies will be among those considered by the Councils.
 The economic and moral justifications I describe should be central to the deliberations on the most important policies designed to greatly enhance egalitarianism.
 Historically, major social and political reforms such as those regarding slavery and women’s suffrage were founded on moral consideration discourse that affected large numbers of people.
 When decisions must be largely determined by moral considerations, a consensus decision by average citizens generally will be closer to the ideal than those of a small elite.
-Decisions by a small elite tend to not be made based on serving the good of the whole of society, which is an important consideration in moral decisions.
+Decisions by a small elite tend to not be made based on morals or serving the good of the whole of society.
 Instead, they are often based on serving their narrow interests.

 Facilitating Information Sharing between the Councils